garrandall/popular-music-data/tracks/return-of-the-mack-mark-morrison.md

 You know that I'll be back (Round and round)

-Ahh, Mark, stop lying about your big break
+Ah, Mark, stop lying about your big break
 For God sake, I need a real man, uh
 (The return of the mack, aoww) stop putting me down Stop putting me down